JuanGMendoza/JuanGMendoza.github.io/README.md

 Within the writings directory, each blog post (or any other entry) should have its own sub-directory, containing any necessary assets linked to within the article.
 The "YYYYMMDD-template" directory provides the template HTML file that should be used for each blog post.

 ## "_includes" Directory
 Within the root directory, there is one special sub-directory named "_includes".
-This folder contains JavaScript code used to inject major HTML components into webpages.
+This folder contains JavaScript code used to inject frequently used HTML components into webpages.

 This folder contains a template "header.js" and "footer.js" file which is used on all website HTML pages.
-Since the "header" and "footer" HTML components are prone to frequent updates, injecting them into the pages with a "script" tag makes the website more maintainable by preventing required copy/pastes on every HTML page when one of these components is updated.

-To update the header or footer on every single website page in a single step, you need only update the corresponding file in this directory.
+Since the "header" and "footer" HTML components are prone to frequent updates, injecting them into the pages with a "script" tag makes the website more maintainable when one of these components needs to be updated.
+To update the header or footer on every single website page in a single step, you need only update its corresponding file in this directory.

 There is also a "social_media_card.js" file, which is used to inject code into the HTML "head" tag.
 This file defines the special details that appear when you paste a link to your website on social media website (i.e. an image and description).